SmileAPI/smile-openapi/docs/Chapter-4.md

 ![Event](https://img.icons8.com/ios/50/000000/important-event.png)

 ## Link events
-As the user moves through the Wink widget screen, any activities performed by the user are captured and are etiher used to update the messsages and presentation of the modal window, or are sent to Smile so that any account-related data can be updated.
+As the user moves through the Wink widget screen, any activities performed by the user are captured and are either used to update the messsages and presentation of the modal window, or are sent to Smile so that any source-related data can be retrieved.

+### Linked Accounts
-In the case of the latter, if the the user was able to successfully authenticate with an employment data provider, the Account status is changed to "CONNECTED".
+If the the user was able to successfully authenticate with a digital employment data provider, the Link status is changed to "CONNECTED".
 The account status of the user can be queried at any time via the /accounts endpoint.
 Examples of the events captured include:

 | Event |Description |
 |----------|---------|